Las Vegas police unveil their new Tesla Cybertrucks at a brunch block party in Downtown Summerlin

 Speaking to FOX5, Sheriff Kevin McMahill said the fleet of trucks hadn’t come out of the force’s budget.

-“They came out of a very generation donation from an individual,” he told the outlet.
+“They came out of a very generous donation from an individual,” he told the outlet.

-To get them ready for use, the Cybertrucks were handed over to Unplugged Performance, which was able to carry out a complete customization, including new electrics, prisoner partitions, push bars, and LVMPD livery.
+To get them ready for use, the Cybertrucks were handed over to Unplugged Performance, which carried out a complete customization, including new electrics, prisoner partitions, push bars, and LVMPD livery.

 On Sunday, November 16, members of the public were given the chance to take a closer look at the new Tesla Cybertruck at a brunch event at La Neta Cocina y Lounge in Downtown Summerlin.